yogeshchandrasekharuni/fast-agent/README.md

 Prompts and configurations that define your Agent Applications are stored in simple files, with minimal boilerplate, enabling simple management and version control.

 Chat with individual Agents and Components before, during and after workflow execution to tune and diagnose your application.
+Agents can request human input to get additional context for task completion.

 Simple model selection makes testing Model <-> MCP Server interaction painless.
 You can read more about the motivation behind this project [here](https://llmindset.co.uk/resources/fast-agent/)